Jackson fire inspector says Welty should close

 “When you can’t make an exit, bad things happen.”

+Board member Ricky Nations asked Holmes what grade he would give the building, if he were giving it a letter grade.
+Holmes responded that he would give the facility an F.

+Another board member, Imelda Brown, chimed in, saying “I would too, and I’m a former educator.”

 Welty is owned by the city of Jackson.
 The city is responsible for the building’s maintenance.
-Director of Communications Candice Cole didn’t immediately return a call for comment.
+Director of Communications Candice Cole hadn't heard about the report but said she would look into it.

+News comes months after the Sun reported the library’s use had dwindled significantly in recent years, and more than two years after the branch was temporarily closed by the state fire marshal for numerous safety violations.

+Following the state’s temporary closure, the branch was reopened, but patron access was limited to the first floor.
+Additionally, hours at the branch were scaled back due to state mandates.
+Both of those factors likely have contributed to the branch’s decline in use.

 A copy of Furr’s presentation can be found by clicking on this link: